Vandannh/CryptoFile/README.md

 ## Insert data
 You can do this in two ways.
 First, and easiest way is to run Registration.java which will insert a username of "Username" and a password of a hashed "password".
 The hash algotithem used is BCrypt.

 The other way is to insert the data by yourself.
 Below is SQL-code to do this.
 Change "table_name" to your table name.
-You also need to change "value1" to a username and "value2" to a password, which has been hased using BCrypt.
+You also need to change "value1" to a username and "value2" to a password, which has been hashed using BCrypt.
 Both within apostrophes(').
 ```
 INSERT INTO table_name (username, email)
 VALUES (value1, value2);